rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 The goal of the Alerts experience is to be the single place to view and manage all your Azure alerts.
 In this exercise, before visiting the main Alerts Dashboard, we will start by setting up an alert in advance as we have an option to do so on the screen that we're currently on.

 You can configure and get information about alert rules using Azure Portal, PowerShell, Azure CLI, and the Azure Monitor REST API.

-We will work with Azure Portal.
+This guide shows the use of Azure Portal.

 There are two ways to trigger an alert in Azure:
-- Metric values - The alert triggers when the value of a specified metric crosses a threshold you assign in either direction.
+- Metric values - The alert triggers when the value of a specified metric crosses a threshold you assign in either direction
-- Activity log events - An alert can trigger on every event, or, only when certain events occurs.
+- Activity log events - An alert can trigger on every event, or, only when certain events occurs

 We will setup a simple Activity log alert.